B.A.; M.A.; STL; Ph.D.

 Specializations: Systematic theology: ecclesiology, ecumenism, sacramental theology, nouvelle théologie

-Susan K. Wood, SCL is Academic Dean and professor of systematic theology.
-After earning a M.A. degree in French at Middlebury College and a Ph.D. in theology at Marquette University, where her dissertation was on the Jesuit theologian Henri de Lubac, Prof. Wood taught at St. Mary College in Leavenworth Kansas, Saint John’s University in Collegeville, MN, and Marquette University in Milwaukee, WI.
-Her administrative experience includes five years as Associate Dean at Saint John’s and eight years as department chair at Marquette.
-She was President of the Catholic Theological Society of America
+Susan K. Wood, SCL is professor of systematic theology.
+After earning a M.A. degree in French at Middlebury College and a Ph.D. in theology at Marquette University, where her dissertation was on the Jesuit theologian Henri de Lubac, Prof. Wood taught at St. Mary College in Leavenworth Kansas; Saint John’s University in Collegeville, MN; and Marquette University in Milwaukee, WI.
+Her administrative experience includes five years as Associate Dean at Saint John’s, eight years as department chair at Marquette, and three years as Academic Dean at Regis College, Toronto, 2019-2022.
+She was President of the Catholic Theological Society of America 2014-2015.
+She received the John Courtney Murray Award from the Catholic Theological Association of America in 2021 in recognition of “outstanding and distinguished achievement in theology.”

-Very active in ecumenical work, Prof. Wood serves on the U.S. Lutheran-Roman Catholic Dialogue (1994-2019), the North American Roman Catholic-Orthodox Theological Consultation (2005-present), the International Lutheran-Catholic Dialogue (2008-present), and the conversation between the Baptist World Alliance and the Roman Catholic Church (2006-2010, 2017-2021).
+Very active in ecumenical work, Prof. Wood serves on the U.S. Lutheran-Roman Catholic Dialogue (1994-present), the North American Roman Catholic-Orthodox Theological Consultation (2005-present), the International Lutheran-Catholic Dialogue (2008-2019), and the conversation between the Baptist World Alliance and the Roman Catholic Church (2006-2010, 2017-2022).
 She has also participated in consultations on baptism, theological anthropology, and the nature and purpose of ecumenical dialogue sponsored by Faith and Order of the World Council of Churches and the Joint Working Group.
-She is an associate editor of Pro Ecclesia and serves on the editorial advisory board of the journal Ecclesiology.
+She serves on the editorial advisory board of the journal Ecclesiology.
 Most of her writing explores the connections between ecclesiology and sacramental theology.

 A Shared Spiritual Journey: Lutherans and Catholics Traveling Toward Unity.
 Co-authored by Susan K. Wood and Timothy J. Wengert.
 New York: Paulist Press, 2016.